mpkuperman/mpkuperman.github.io/_pages/about.md

 <!-- More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-I work as a Senior Quantitative analyst at [CRISIL](https://www.crisil.com/en/home/our-businesses/grna/risk-and-analytics.html) doing model and software development for pricing and risk management of Equity and Hybrid exotic financial derivatives.
+I am a professional with 4+ years of experience in problem modelling, statistics, quantitative finance, data analysis, numerical techniques and programming.

-Before joining CRISIL I have studied Physics at University of Buenos Aires and Finance at University of San Andres.
+Before starting my professional career I have studied Physics at University of Buenos Aires and Finance at University of San Andres.

-I have strong background in problem modelling, statistics, mathematical finance, data analysis, numerical techniques and programming.
+My technical skills include:

+Programming Languages:
+- Python
+- Julia
+- Matlab
+- C/C++

+Version control systems:
+- Git

+Document preparation systems:
+- Latex

+Machine Learning:
+- Keras
+- Tensorflow
+- Flux.Jl
+- MLib
+- Scikit-learn

+Data base:
+- SQL
+- PySpark